bonitasoft/bonita-doc/md/product-versioning.md

 These model versions should not change between maintenance versions of a given minor version (e.g. between a 7.12.5 and a 7.12.3).
 This means that no migration is needed in production or the Studio when changing the maintenance version.

 ::: info
-**Note:** Changing the minor version does not imply that the model version of all artifacts will change
+**Note:** Changing the minor version does not imply that the model version of all artifacts will change.
+Meaning that in some cases, upgrading to a new minor will not require migration.
 :::

 ## Version checks in the development suite